Aitech continues to expand line of powerful, compact embedded computing platforms

 A number of I/O options are available including Gigabit Ethernet, 10GBase-T, USB 3.0, HDMI output, UART Serial and CANbus as well as discrete and display ports.
 Video is simultaneously captured on up to four channels via SDI (SD/HD) or over eight channels at full frame rates using Composite (RS-170A [NTSC]/PAL) interfaces.
 Also included is a high speed, internal NVME SSD with a storage capacity of up to 1 TB.

-The A178 Thunder will be on display at NVIDIA’s GPGPU Technology Conference (GTC 2019) in Washington DC this November, alongside the A177 and A176, which will both feature live demos (Booth #411).
+The A178 Thunder will be on display at NVIDIA’s GPGPU Technology Conference (GTC 2019) in Washington DC this November, alongside the A176, which will feature a live demo (Booth #411).

 Need more information?
 Contact an Expert